Kaon-induced production of strange hidden-charm molecular pentaquarks $P^\Lambda_{\psi s}$ from proton: Formalism

 The coupling constants, $g_{DN\Lambda_c}$ and $g_{D^N\Lambda_c}$, are chosen as 10.7 and -5.8, respectively~\cite{Khodjamirian:2011sp}.
 Additionally, $g_{\Sigma_c N D^*} = 3.0$~\cite{Dong:2009tg} and $g_{\Sigma_c N D} = 2.69$~\cite{Garzon:2015zva}.

+In the current framework, the inclusion of nine reaction channels naturally leads to 81 pairwise interactions requiring calculation.
+Explicitly enumerating all these interaction terms would not only prove exceptionally tedious but also introduce significant error-prone risks in formulation.
 Following the method in Ref.~\cite{He:2019rva}, we input the vertices $\Gamma$ and propagators $P$ directly into the code.
 The explicit forms of the potential can be written using the Lagrangians and flavor wave functions as follows,

 The propagators are defined as usual as

 The form factor $f(q^2)$ is introduced to account for the off-shell effects of the exchanged meson.
 It is expressed as $f(q^2) = e^{-(m_e^2 - q^2)^2 / \Lambda_e^2}$, where $m_e$ and $q$ denote the mass and momentum of the exchanged meson, respectively, while $\Lambda_e$ serves as a cutoff parameter to mitigate the on-shell effects.
 In the meson propagator, we substitute $q^2 \to -|q|^2$ to eliminate singularities, following the method outlined in Ref.~\cite{Gross:2008ps}.
 The factor $f_I$ represents the flavor contribution for a given meson exchange in an isoscalar interaction, with the specific values provided in Table~\ref{flavor factor}.